gshah2/AdvDataStr/README.md

 The instructions to compile the projects:

-make PROGRAM:project_dir_name : Will compile the selected project and the required infra code.
+make PROGRAM:"project_dir_name" : Will compile the selected project and the required infra code.
 The executable of the program  will be created inside that particular project directory.

 make clean : Cleans the workspace and gets rid of the existing executables.